 - Cross your left leg over your right and twist to face left.

 - Look up.
 Tilt your right ear to your shoulder and roll your chin to the right.

 Lay on your stomach.
 Using your arms directly underneath your shoulders, gently push up to arch your back.

 - Rotate to look over your left shoulder.

 - Curl your toes under and rotate your ankles out.

-Lie flat on your back, arms at side.
+Lie flat on your back, arms at the side.